July 11, 2024

 How to Manage Group Memberships

-1. Create or Navigate to a Group: Use the Entra ID portal to create a new group for license assignment, or choose an existing group.
+1. Create or Navigate to a Group: Use the Entra portal to create a new group for license assignment, or choose an existing group.
 Groups can be dynamic, where members are automatically added based on attributes like department, or static, where members are manually added.

 2. Add or Remove Users: For static groups, manually add or remove users as needed.
 For dynamic groups, ensure user attributes are correctly configured to reflect group membership criteria.